persapiens/Course/Project/Pipeline1.md

 * Checkpoint and milestone report.
 (10%)
 * Screencast.
 (10%)

-Points may be deducted for not following constraints, poor quality of implementation, or failing to include sufficient detail required to evaluate capabilities.
+Points may be deducted for not following constraints, poor quality of implementation, poor task communication and delegation, or failing to include sufficient detail required to evaluate capabilities.

 _Points will be deducted for non-contributing members, including receiving zero credit._